fluttercommunity/rx_command/README.md

 Add to your `pubspec.yaml` dependencies to `rxdart`and `rx_command`.
 (As long as the package is not published to Dart Packages please see the dependency entry of the sample App)

 An `RxCommand` is a generic class of type `RxCommand<TParam, TRESULT>` where `TPARAM` is the type of data that is passed when calling `execute` and `TResult` denotes the return type of the handler function.
-To signal that a handler doesn't take a parameter or returns a value use the dummy type `Unit`
+To signal that a handler doesn't take a parameter or returns a `Null` value.

 An example of the declaration from the included sample App